w3c/wot-usecases/REQUIREMENTS/profile-requirements-19.1.md

 It is hard to find these numbers for limitations, in some cases you have to do a specific agreement with a customer to agree on their constaints / system limits, need to discuss with the customer, identify frameworks, background, we cannot find a consensus.
 Each IoT project is different, each customer uses a different framework.
-Ben:
+* Ben:
 agree with all points of Sebastian, not all profiles should impose storage size and bandwidth limits.
-Cristiano: Disagree with limit storage and bandwidth requirements and Use finite (maximum) resources.
+* Cristiano: Disagree with limit storage and bandwidth requirements and Use finite (maximum) resources.

-### Ambiguities
+* Ege: agree on the requirement, we need to determine what we exactly mean with "complexity"
+* Oracle: Complexity applies to all potential adopters, i.e. things, gateways, edge, cloud

+### Ambiguities, select single choice
-Supporters: Oracle, Fujitsu, Intel(*)
-Get rid of ambiguities, i.e. clarify specifications to define interpretation of a TD and behavior of the thing and consumer.
+Supporters: Oracle, Fujitsu, Intel, Ben, Cristiano, Ege Get rid of ambiguities, i.e. clarify specifications to define interpretation of a TD and behavior of the thing and consumer.

 Examples are the choice of properties vs. actions, use of PUT or POST for HTTP, observe protocols.

+Notes:
+Intel: If something is really ambiguous, it needs to be updated in the TD, if there are multiple choices, Profile can narrow down to one choice.
+Ben: broadly support the requirement, however requiring that all profiles adopt the same ontology.
+Choice of actions vs. properties should be done in the TD.

 This will probably create new requirements for the TD spec.

 ### Human readability
-Suppporters: Oracle
+Suppporters: Oracle,

 Human-readable information such as title and description should be mandatory to encourage inclusion of this information for documentation purposes.